xtdb/xtdb/docs/mvp.md

 interface for reads.
 There's additionally a way to get the history of an entity, or a document as of a specific version.

-The four write operations are as follows:
+The four transaction (write) operations are as follows:

 ```clj
 [:crux.tx/put :http://dbpedia.org/resource/Pablo_Picasso